 Andy joined my lab on an NSF-REU award in summer 2011, and has remained in my lab to conduct his Honors research, gaining a second REU in summer 2012.

-REU, WISER, FURP and MURE Students
+REU, WISER, FURP and MURE and other Independent Study Students

 To optimize management of invasive Carduus thistles, seed dispersal needs to be quantified in natural populations.
 I tried to determine if mechanistic wind dispersal models could accurately predict seed dispersal patterns in natural populations.
 During the summer of 2004, seed traps were used to capture seeds at four different road sites and pastures.
 Wind data were collected from weather stations nearby.
 Now, empirical dispersal kernels and the outcome of mechanistic models will be compared

 The goal of my Summer 2005 study was to examine how changes in specific weather conditions, such as humidity, turbulence, and temperature effect the abscission process of Carduus acanthoidesand Carduus nutans within a controlled environment.
 How flower heads at different stages of development react will also be examined.

 Matt worked in the Aerospace Engineering wind tunnel in summer 2008 on our PIV (Particle Image Velocimetry) study.